shetabit/extractor/README.md

     ->fetch();
 ```

-multiple middlewares can be used by calling `middleware` method multiple times:
+Multiple middlewares can be used by calling `middleware` method multiple times:

 ```php
 $request